 GreenLife Non-stick Ceramic Cookware Set Review

-I bought the 16 piece GreenLife non stick ceramic cookware set and have used it for a while.
+I bought the 16 piece GreenLife non stick ceramic cookware set and used it for a year.

 I cook with electric heat.
 So I’ve never used these pots and pans on a gas range.
 I do know that my previous stainless steel pots and pans were fine on an electric range for over a decade.
 When I brought a couple pieces of pots and pans in the RV to use on our gas range, they got really damaged from the high heat exposure on the sides and handles.